robvanlopik/PiGPIO/README.md

 # PiGPIO
 ### Pharo interface to PiGPIO library for Raspberry Pi

-PiGPIO (http://abyz.me.uk/rpi/pigpio/index.html) is used to control the GPIO pins on a Raspberry Pi.
+PiGPIO (http://abyz.me.uk/rpi/pigpio/index.html) is used to control the GPIO pins on a Raspberry Pi (except the Pi 5).
 This Pharo interface uses the socket interface to the pigpiod daemon.
 This has four advantages:
 - as the daemon runs as su, no privilege is needed for the Pharo code.
 - it allows PWM and servo on all pins.
 - the Pharo image can be run on the Pi using the local daemon or remote over TCP/IP.